 This was made plain to the Commission during its meetings with prisoners Nguyen Van Dai and Li Thi Cong Nhan.
 Both pointed out that though Vietnam's constitution guaranteed religious freedom, further legal reforms were needed in order for this freedom to be fully realized.
-Both said that they were peaceful advocates and in contrast to government claims, did not aim to "destabilize" Given the prominence of religious leaders in advocating for the legal and political reforms needed to guarantee religious freedom fully, their continued imprisonment or detention must be considered when measuring religious freedom progress in Vietnam.
+Both said that they were peaceful advocates and in contrast to government claims, did not aim to "destabilize" the Vietnamese government.

-the Vietnamese government.
 Both also stated that the protection of religious freedom was an important foundation of their professional work.
-Nguyen Van Dai stated openly that his religious freedom advocacy was part of the reason he was arrested in March 2007.
+Nguyen Van Dai stated openly that his religious freedom advocacy was part of the reason he was arrested in

+March 2007.
 The continued detention of religious prisoners of concern, and the existence of vague "national security" provisions in various laws used as the basis for their arrest (see below), is a primary factor in the Commission's determination that Vietnam remains a serious violator of religious freedom.